erlangparasu/laravel-debugbar-vscode/readme.md

 # laravel-debugbar-vscode

-This package code is based on https://github.com/barryvdh/laravel-debugbar
+This package code is based on https://github.com/barryvdh/laravel-debugbar/tree/2.4

 ## Warning: still on development

+This package is compatible with **barryvdh/laravel-debugbar:~2.4.0**

 Plugin **laravel-debugbar** that provide **button** to open **vscode**